Eschatologue/CM_wiki/docs/class/barbarian/index.md

 You can practice weapon drills and change *one* of those weapon choices

 ***Replace Weapon Mastery^*CM*^***
-You can choose *one* kind of Mastery weapons you’re using and replace its Mastery property of with another Mastery property.
+You can choose *one* kind of Mastery weapons you're using and replace its Mastery property of with another Mastery property.
 The chosen kind of weapon must qualify for the new property.
-For example, you could replace the Longsword’s Sap property with the Push property.
+For example, you could replace the Longsword's Sap property with the Push property.

 --8<-- "includes/snippets/item-mastery.md"